 What remains true, though?
 The nutrient we know as vitamin D is essential to your health.
 Unfortunately, many people don't get enough, and a deficit can affect everything from your energy levels to your risk for certain serious diseases.

-Here's what you need to know about vitamin D and the important role it plays in your body, plus tips on how to boost your intake.
+Here's what you need to know about vitamin D and the important role it plays in your body.

 So, What Is Vitamin D?